projectatomic/vagrant-service-manager/README.md

 ## IP Address Detection <a name="ip_addr"></a>

-There is no standarized way of detection Vagrant box IP addresses.
+There is no standardized way of detecting Vagrant box IP addresses.
 This code uses the last IPv4 address available from the set of configured addresses that are *up*.  i.e. if eth0, eth1, and eth2 are all up and have IPv4 addresses, the address on eth2 is used.

-## Getting involved with the project
+## Getting Involved with the Project <a name="Contributing"></a>

 We welcome your input.
-Refer to the [contributing guidelines](https://github.com/projectatomic/vagrant-service-manager/blob/master/CONTRIBUTING.md) for information on how to contribute to this plugin.
+You can submit issues or pull requests with respect to the vagrant-service-manager plugin.
+Refer to the [contributing guidelines](https://github.com/projectatomic/vagrant-service-manager/blob/master/CONTRIBUTING.md) for detailed information on how to contribute to this plugin.

 You can contact us on:
   * IRC: #atomic and #nulecule on freenode